-The reagent compartment is a high-capacity reagent chiller that holds two reagent racks: one for SBS reagents and one for indexing and paired-end reagents.
+The reagent compartment is a high-capacity reagent chiller that holds three reagent racks: two for SBS reagents and 1 for indexing and paired-end reagents.
 Sipper handles lower the sippers into the reagent bottles.

-- SBS reagent rack-Located in the center position, to the right of the paired-end rack.
-It holds 250 ml conical bottles.
-Numbered positions correspond to connections on an internal reagent selector valve. - Indexing and paired-end reagent rack-Located in the left position.
-It has one row of numbered positions that holds 15 ml conical tubes containing paired-end reagents and indexing reagents. - Reagent chiller The reagent chiller houses the reagent racks and maintains an internal temperature of 2°C to 8°C.
+- ▶ SBS reagent racks-Hold 250 ml conical bottles.
+The reagent rack for flow cell A is in the center position, and the rack for flow cell B is in the far right position.
+Each reagent rack has numbered positions that correspond to connections on an internal reagent selector valve. - ▶ Indexing and paired-end reagent rack-Located in the left position.
+It has two rows of numbered positions that hold 15 ml conical tubes containing paired-end reagents and indexing reagents.
+The left row is for flow cell A, and the right row is for flow cell B. - ▶ Reagent chiller-The reagent chiller houses the reagent racks and maintains an internal temperature of 2°C to 8°C.